Windos/windos.github.io/_posts/2017-08-29-war-on-passwords.md

 I actually think having the two lengths is a good way to go about things, though for me personally I'd be looking at 8 characters for passwords and 12 characters for passphrases.
-This way you're allowing people to still use shorter passwords to use them, but you're "rewarding" those who opt to go for a longer secret.
+This way you're allowing people to still use shorter passwords if they want to, but you're "rewarding" those who opt to go for a longer secret.

 It's taken me a long time to come around to the idea, despite understanding and agreeing with the logic behind it, but I do think that not forcing password